vivekhathwar/Ontology/README.md

 A) Pre-Requisites
   1) Python 3
-  2) Gensim, NLTK, pickle, scipy
+  2) Gensim, NLTK, pickle, scipy (You can run setup.py to install these)

 B) How to run?
   1) Download all the files.